 El teléfono es negro.
 (The phone is black.)

 Las botellas son amarillas.
 (The bottles are yellow.)

 The verb estar (to be) generally refers to temporary states of being.
 There are rare cases in which you might need to use estar to describe the color of something.

 Here’s an example: The sky is fundamentally blue.
 To express this in Spanish, you would use the verb ser: El cielo es azul (The sky is blue).
 However, if you wanted to say that today the sky is gray because of an impending rainstorm, you could use the verb estar: El cielo está gris (The sky is gray).

-They’re important and worth learning—but until you get the hang of this, feel free to use this shortcut.
-You can simply say that something is de color _______ (The color _______).
+Another way to describe color in Spanish is to say that something is de color _______ (The color _______).
 With this construction, you’ll always use the masculine, singular version of the color—regardless of the noun!

 Las camisetas son de color rosa.
 (The shirts are the color pink.)

 When writing or speaking in Spanish, whenever you have the combination noun + color + adjective/noun, you need to remember that the color and the adjective/noun parts get “locked in.”